whoisbma/Code-2-SP17/week5-regex_browser_extensions/README.md

 var txt = "Phone numbers: 212-555-1234 and 917-555-4321 and 646.555.9876.";
 var regex = /(\d+)[-.]\d+[-.]\d+/;
 var results = txt.match(regex);
-//the resulting array is not what we want:
-//['212-555-1234', '212'] - the full phone number is index 0 and captured group is index 1
-//in order to capture everything, we'll need to add several steps.
 ```

+The resulting array is not what we want: ['212-555-1234', '212'] - the full phone number is index 0 and captured group is index 1.
+In order to capture everything, we'll need to add several steps.

 ##### Flags